actions/actions-runner-controller/README.md

     scaleDownFactor: '0.7'      # The scale down multiplier factor applied to desired count
 ```

-Like the previous metric, this scaling factor also supports the anti-flapping option as mentioned previously the same way.
+Like the previous metric, the scale down factor also supports the anti-flapping option as mentioned previously the same way.

 ```yaml
 spec: